 On 'National Puppy Day', Last Chance for Animals and Animal Liberation Wave Stage Dog Slaughterhouse, Demand Government to Crack Down on the Dog Meat Trade

-SEOUL, SOUTH KOREA, March 23, 2023 /PRNewswire/ - On March 23, 2023, animal rights organizations Last Chance for Animals (LCA) and Animal Liberation Wave (ALW) set up a replica of a dog slaughterhouse in Sinchon, Seoul.
+SEOUL, South Korea, March 24, 2023 /PRNewswire/ -- On March 23, 2023, animal rights organizations Last Chance for Animals (LCA) and Animal Liberation Wave (ALW) set up a replica of a dog slaughterhouse in Sinchon, Seoul.
 Titled "National Puppy Day: Room of Truth," the exhibit showed the appalling conditions of slaughterhouses.

 During a press conference, leaders from LCA and ALW urged the government to end the slaughter and consumption of South Korean dogs immediately.
 Supporters also held a rally in Star Square to bring attention to the grim reality that one million South Korean dogs are illegally slaughtered for meat every year.